nadiacollado/nadiacollado.github.io/_posts/2021-10-19-solid-principles.md

 end
 ```

 The **Board** class above initializes a new board for the game by creating the `squares` array.
 It holds methods that are either directly affected by or have an effect on `squares`, such as `display_board` and `mark_square`.
-But it also initializes a player through `player_num` and `player_symbol`.
-On first glance, this might not seem like a bad idea.
-Our `make_move` method needs player information to prompt the next player to make their move.
+But it also initializes players through `player_1` and `player_s2`.
+At first glance, this might not seem like a bad idea.
+Our `make_move` method needs the player's information to prompt the next player to make their move.
 But what if we wanted to create a player for a different game - let’s call it Zic-Zac-Zoe - that had a different board set up?
 We wouldn’t be able to use our existing player code because it’s embedded within the Tic-Tac-Toe **Board** class so we’d have to repeat all applicable player code within Zic-Zac-Zoe.
 If, instead, we had an independent **Player** class, we could simply create instances of that class wherever they were needed.

 ```
 require 'player'

 class Board
-    attr_reader :squares, :player1, :player2
+    attr_reader :squares, :player_1, :player_2

     def initialize(squares = %w[1 2 3 4 5 6 7 8 9])
         @squares = squares
-        @player1 = Player.new(1, “X”)
+        @player_1 = Player.new(1, “X”)
-        @player2 = Player.new(2, “O”)
+        @player_2 = Player.new(2, “O”)
     end

     def display_board